bilalkhalid1000/Way-finder-board-game/README.md

 # Way-finder-board-game
-player finds the way to destination while staying away from enemies
+player(Program) finds the way to destination while staying away from enemies